 Preparations are key to a successful negotiation.
 Doctors Nova Scotia needs to know what meaningful solutions look like for physicians and their patients.
 We need to understand your needs and how we can effectively advocate for improvements that will enhance patient care in your community.

-If you’re not able to attend a meeting or to schedule DNS representatives to come into your practice for a meeting, please know that you can always provide direct feedback to the negotiations team via firstname.lastname@example.org.
+Please know that you can always provide direct feedback to the negotiations team via firstname.lastname@example.org.